Prethika88/Insurance-Claim-Prediction-Machine-Learning-Webapp/README.md

 7.Version Control: Git

 ## How it Works
-Data Preprocessing:
+1.Data Preprocessing:

-1.Handle missing values, if any
+-Handle missing values, if any

-2.Encode categorical features like sex, smoker, and region
+-Encode categorical features like sex, smoker, and region

-3.Normalize numerical features like age, BMI, and steps
+-Normalize numerical features like age, BMI, and steps

-Model Training
+2.Model Training:

-1.Train machine learning models such as Linear Regression, Random Forest, or Gradient Boosting on the dataset.
+-Train machine learning models such as Linear Regression, Random Forest, or Gradient Boosting on the dataset.

-2.Evaluate model performance using metrics like Mean Squared Error (MSE) and R².
+-Evaluate model performance using metrics like Mean Squared Error (MSE) and R².

-Web App:
+3.Web App:

-1.Provide user input forms to predict insurance charges based on the given features.
+-Provide user input forms to predict insurance charges based on the given features.

-2.Display predictions and insights.
+-Display predictions and insights.